mjordan/islandora_workbench_docs/docs/limitations.md

 More information is available at this [issue](https://github.com/mjordan/islandora_workbench/issues/450).

-## Workbench can't create/update Paragraphs

-Work is underway to add this functionality.
-See this [issue](https://github.com/mjordan/islandora_workbench/issues/292) for latest status.

 ## Workbench doesn't support taxonomy reference fields that use the "Filter by an entity reference View" reference type

 Only taxonomy reference fields that use the "Default" reference type are currently supported.
 As a work around, to populate a "Filter by an entity reference View" field, you can do the following: